joshuaba/Registar-s-Office/README.txt

 	I consulted with Matthew Raymond from section 2 who helped me with a lot of the implementation for my project.

+	I consulted with Dan Haub who helped me with the implementation of my Doubly Linked List for the queue.

 	I consulted my dad who helped me with the implementation of the assignment as well.

 Instructions for Running the Assignment: